Just a few days ago I was talking about a war robot of Milrem, asking me about possible civil applications of the technology.

 In some ways autonomous driving in chaotic and unstructured environments is more difficult.
 And you can imagine how good it is, since even on normal roads you still don't see cars driving alone.

 Forest robot developers are addressing this problem with machine learning, using simulations for conditions that may not occur frequently in real life.

-This means that vehicles should be able to "understand" whether they can cross a slope, ditch or stream without getting stuck.
+This means that vehicles should be able to "tell" if they can cross a slope, ditch or stream without getting stuck.

 The hope is that forestry robots will cost less than manual forest replanting or mechanized approaches with excavators.